Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/25-AIE-kernel-optimization/README.md

 *Figure 27 - AI Engine Floating-Point Vector Processor*

 This diagram illustrates a 7-stage pipeline.
-Recall that for each pixel the kernel first computes the product `xy` between vectors derived from `$x_{frac}$` and `$y_{frac}$`, then uses this result in a follow-on multiplication with the reference pixel values.
+Recall that for each pixel the kernel first computes the product `xy` between vectors derived from $x_{frac}$ and $y_{frac}$, then uses this result in a follow-on multiplication with the reference pixel values.
 Therefore, 7-cycle gaps observed in microcode are due to the vector processor waiting for the first product to make it through the pipeline before computing the next product.
 So, when you observe lines containing `NOP` between successive vector operations, it is likely an indication of pipeline delays.
 Many time this will be seven cycles for the floating-point processor.
 When using the fixed-point vector processor, there is a 6-stage pipeline.

 To fill the pipeline, one tactic is to perform partial computation of your result for many input values and store them in a temporary buffer in local data memory.
 A follow-on loop would read that data and use it in the next stage of computation of the algorithm.
 Not only does this improve compute efficiency, but it often reduces the amount of register space used which eliminates register spilling.